tucats/ego/README.md

 `Ego` uses the standard `persistence` package in `gopackages`.
 This allows the preferences to be set from within the language (using the `profile` package) or using the Ego command line `profile` subcommand.
-These preferences can be used to control the behavior of the Ego c ommand-line interface, and are also used by the other subcommands that run unit test, the REST server, etc.
+These preferences can be used to control the behavior of the Ego c ommand-line interface, and are also used by the other subcommands that run unit tests, the REST server, etc.

 The preferences are stored in ~/.org.fernwood/ego.json which is a JSON file that contains